International Payments FAQs

 Please be aware that these cut-off times are meant as a guide and may change, in particular over the Christmas & New Year period.

-Whilst AIB will process your payment requests on receipt, please note that due to local banking practices in certain regions of the world such as Africa, South America, Caribbean and areas of the Middle East and Asia, delivery times and service standards may vary.
+While we will process your payment requests when we recieve them, due to local banking practices in certain regions of the world such as Africa, South America, Caribbean and areas of the Middle East and Asia, delivery times and service standards may vary.

 Code